ywi/lockoutsharing/README.md

 - Instances like **Dragon Soul**, **Mogu'shan Vaults**, **Throne of Thunder**, Mythic Raids, and regular dungeons can’t be shared due to Blizzard’s restrictions.
 - Only Normal/Heroic raids (Siege of Orgrimmar and later) and Mega Dungeons with flexible lockouts are shareable.

-**📦 Request Collectibles:**
+**📦 Requests**
-Contact me to add specific instances for transmog, pets, or possible mounts.
+Contact me to add specific instances for transmog, pets, quests, or possible mounts.
 </details>

 ---